HumanCellAtlas/data-store/README.md

     cat $DSS_HOME/gcp-credentials.json | scripts/set_secret.py --secret-name $GOOGLE_APPLICATION_CREDENTIALS_SECRETS_NAME
     ```

+1. Run the command

+    ```
+    cat scripts/populate_lambda_ssm_parameters.py
+    ```

+	This populates the environment variables defining your stage into an AWS Simple Systems Manager parameter store.
+    These variables will be read from the parameter store and in-lined into the Lambda deployment packages during
+	deployment.
+This command should be executed whenever the environment variables are updated.
+The environments
+	of currently deployed Lambdas may optionally by updated in place with the flag `--update-deployed-lambdas`.

 1. Choose a region that has support for Cloud Functions and set `GCP_DEFAULT_REGION` to that region.
 See
     https://cloud.google.com/about/locations/ for a list of supported regions.